Lucky-ogolo/Lucky-ogolo/README.md

 ## Hi there 👋, I'm Lucky Ogolo- Data Analyst

 Welcome to my Github profile!
 I am an entry level Data Analyst with hands on experience in Excel,Python,SQL, and Power BI across healthcare, retail and e-commerce projects.
-I hold 23 certifications through a DataCamp scholarship and have recently completed an HNG Data Analytics internship where I worked with real business datasets.
+I hold 23 certifications through a DataCamp scholarship and have recently took part in  HNG Data Analytics internship where I worked with real business datasets.
 I enjoy turning raw data into clear insights that help businesses make better decisions.